How likely are interest rates to go up in the near future? Here’s why we predict a NZ interest rates forecast of continued low(ish) rates…

 Nobody likes a recession, least of all our politicians, so… this scenario will never happen.

-Similarly, if the Reserve Bank pushed market rates artificially low, the economy would eventually overheat, leading to inflation – also an unsustainable and undesirable situation.
+Similarly, if the Reserve Bank pushed market rates artificially low, the economy would eventually overheat, leading to high inflation – also an untenable situation.

 The bottom line is that the state of the economy, not the Reserve Bank, ultimately determines interest rates.
 The Reserve Bank influences market rates in the short term, but not in an unconstrained way.

-This table gives an updated snapshot of the lowest advertised fixed-term mortgage rates on offer from the main retail banks…
+This table gives a snapshot of the current lowest advertised fixed-term mortgage interest rates on offer from New Zealand’s main retail banks today…

 |1 yr||2 yr||3 yr||4 yr||5 yr|

-As if one needed any more proof, take a look at the following graph of 1-year bank term deposit rates in New Zealand from January 2008 to April 2020, a time span of 12 years.
+As if one needed any more proof, take a look at the following graph of 1-year NZ bank term deposit savings/investment rates in New Zealand from January 2008 to April 2021, a time span of over 13 years.

 With the exception of a few small blips along the way, that’s 12 years of declining term deposit interest rates.
-The interest rate train has no brakes and is running downhill.
-Don’t expect it to stop any time soon.
+The interest rate train has had no brakes and been running downhill for a very long time.
+It’s now running along the valley floor but has so much momentum we don’t expect it to stop any time soon.

 Term deposit rates today

-The following list details 1-year term deposit rates for $10,000+ in New Zealand for the major NZ trading banks, as at 22 January 2021…
+The following list details the best current term deposit rates for $10,000+ in New Zealand for the major NZ trading banks today…

 The average 12-month term deposit rate at the beginning of 2019 was 3.36% (source).
-Current rates are therefore down to one-quarter of 2019’s rate.
+Current rates are therefore down to less than one-third of 2019’s rate.

-We are in a global COVID-19 recession.
-People are currently being driven by fear and money is flowing into bank accounts.
+Under the Funding for Lending Programme (FLP), the Reserve Bank of New Zealand lends funds to banks at the Official Cash Rate (OCR) for them to lend to businesses and households.
 This is not the GFC and banks do not have a funding problem, so the need for banks to aggressively compete for deposits is not strong.

-With uncertainty continuing to reign, expect term deposit rates to creep even lower.
+With uncertainty continuing to reign, expect term deposit rates to stay low for a long time.

 On 30 July 2020 ex-BNZ chief economist Tony Alexander said, “Every week brings some new, small, declines in term deposit rates as banks seek to build their interest rate margins to try and offset the losses they know they will eventually book from business failure and debt restructuring associated with this crisis.”